basst314/ngx-webcam/README.md

 ### Inputs
 * `trigger: Observable<void>`: An `Observable` to trigger image capturing.
 When it fires, an image will be captured and emitted (see Outputs).
 * `width: number`: The maximal video width of the webcam live view.
 * `height: number`: The maximal video height of the webcam live view.
+The actual view will be placed within these boundaries, respecting the aspect ratio of the video stream.
-* `videoOptions: MediaTrackConstraints`: Defines base constraints ([MediaTrackConstraints](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints)) to apply when requesting the video track.
+* `videoOptions: MediaTrackConstraints`: Defines constraints ([MediaTrackConstraints](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints)) to apply when requesting the video track.
 * `allowCameraSwitch: boolean`: Flag to enable/disable camera switch.
-If enabled, a switch icon will be displayed if multiple cameras were found.
+If enabled, a switch icon will be displayed if multiple cameras are found.
 * `switchCamera: Observable<boolean|string>`: Can be used to cycle through available cameras (true=forward, false=backwards), or to switch to a specific device by deviceId (string).

 ### Outputs
-* `imageCapture: EventEmitter<WebcamImage>`: Whenever an image is captured (e.g. triggered by `[trigger]`), the image is emitted via this `EventEmitter`.
-The image data is contained in the `WebcamImage` data structure.
+* `imageCapture: EventEmitter<WebcamImage>`: Whenever an image is captured (i.e. triggered by `[trigger]`), the image is emitted via this `EventEmitter`.
+The image data is contained in the `WebcamImage` data structure as both, plain Base64 string and data-url.
 * `imageClick: EventEmitter<void>`: An `EventEmitter` to signal clicks on the webcam area.
 * `initError: EventEmitter<WebcamInitError>`: An `EventEmitter` to signal errors during the webcam initialization.
-* `cameraSwitched: EventEmitter<string>`: Emits the active deviceId after the active video device was switched.
+* `cameraSwitched: EventEmitter<string>`: Emits the active deviceId after the active video device has been switched.

 ## Development
 Here you can find instructions on how to start developing this library.